glossopoeia/boba/README.md

 export { hailstone }
 ```

+See the `test/` folder for many more examples of Boba syntantic and semantic features.

 ## Building from source

 The Boba compiler is currently implemented in F#.
 Recommended to have both .NET 6 and Go language version 1.18 installed on the system before building.
 This repository is [Gitpod](https://gitpod.io/) compatible and will automatically create a container capable of building and running the compiler.